Decades after his wife vanished, Virginia man is sentenced to 40 years in prison in her murder

 About a decade after Marta Rodriguez’s 1989 disappearance from Arlington County, Rodriguez-Cruz became romantically involved with a D.C. woman, Pamela Butler, a 47-year-old computer specialist for the Environmental Protection Agency.
 In February 2009, she also mysteriously vanished.

-Although Butler’s body has not been found, Rodriguez-Cruz, a clerical workers who had been living in Northern Virginia, was arrested in 2017 by D.C. police based largely on circumstantial evidence.
+Although Butler’s body has not been found, Rodriguez-Cruz, a clerical worker who had been living in Northern Virginia, was arrested in 2017 by D.C. police, largely based on circumstantial evidence.
 He eventually admitted he had strangled her.
 Butler’s family said she was in the process of breaking up with him when she disappeared.

 He led investigators to a spot along Interstate 95 in Stafford, but the area had since been dug up for construction, and Butler’s bones were gone.

-While searching that area, police learned that different remains, still held in storage, had been found there in 1991.
+While searching that area, police learned that different remains, which were still being held in storage, had been found there in 1991.
 DNA tests confirmed that the remains were those of Marta Rodriguez, and Rodriguez-Cruz was charged with killing her.
 An autopsy report lists the cause and manner of Marta Rodriguez’s death as undetermined.

 In March 1989, two months before Marta Rodriguez vanished, Rodriguez-Cruz, a former military police officer, was charged with abducting and assaulting her.
 In that incident, an Arlington County police officer saw him dragging her along a street, bound and gagged, authorities said.

 “When asked by the investigator why he would commit such acts against his wife, Rodriguez-Cruz responded that ‘if I can’t have her, no one else will.
-She’s mine,’” according to the Stafford County commonwealth’s attorney.
+She’s mine,’ ” according to the office of the Stafford County commonwealth’s attorney.

 However, the case against him began to fall apart on May 18, 1989, when Marta Rodriguez failed to appear in an Arlington courtroom for a preliminary hearing.
-She was not seen alive again after that, authorities said.
+She was not seen alive after that, authorities said.

 Although Rodriguez-Cruz, in pleading guilty, conceded in court that Stafford County prosecutors had enough circumstantial evidence to convict of him of second-degree murder, he did not offer details on the killing.